kfahn22/supershape/README.md

 ### Mixing two different shapes

   In this method, we start with a 2D shape and mix by a percentage with a 3D shape.
 Suppose you have always wondered, what would happen if you mixed a star with a circle?
 Now you can find out (image on left).
 What about mixing the Koch curve and a box?
-Believe it or not, you can do that too (image on right)!
+Believe it or not, you can do that too (image on right).

 <img class="img" src="assets/star_circle.jpg" alt="star_circle" style=" display: block;
     margin-left: auto;